 Check rates & book your stay at Cloud 9 Boutique Hotel & Spa!

-Wine and penguins: what could possibly be more fun than that?
+Wine and penguins: what could be more fun than that combination?

-After leaving Cape Town, we recommend renting a car and making the second stop of your 2 weeks in South Africa itinerary the Cape Winelands and Cape Peninsula.
+After leaving Cape Town, we recommend renting a car and heading to the Cape Winelands and Cape Peninsula for the second stop of your 2 weeks in South Africa itinerary.

-Choose a vineyard for a night or two of relaxation and tastings and enjoy experiencing a completely different side to South Africa from Cape Town.
+Choose a vineyard for a night or two of relaxation and tastings, and enjoy a completely different side of South Africa from Cape Town.

-Prices range from extremely reasonable to ridiculously high, depending on the level of luxury you’re seeking.
+Prices range from extremely reasonable to ridiculously high, depending on the level of luxury you’re seeking (we loved staying at this winery and found their prices extremely reasonable).

 After enjoying a night or two in wine country, take a short drive to the Cape Peninsula to say hello to the wild penguins who live on Boulders Beach and to see the famous Cape Point!